-Autumn is a wonderful season and as we move into November for many of us that means huddling up with our friends by a bonfire to enjoy a beautiful firework display.
-But for our four legged friends the loud bangs and burst of bright light can cause stress and anxiety.
+Autumn is a wonderful season and as we move into November for many of us that means cuddling up with our friends by a bonfire to enjoy a beautiful firework display.
+But for our friends, the loud bangs and bursts of bright light can cause stress and anxiety.
 While the fireworks may be inevitable there are lots of ways you can help your dog feel safe.

 Do your research